rhysd/actionlint/docs/checks.md

   |
 3 |   test:
   |   ^~~~~
-test.yaml:6:3: key "test" is duplicate in "jobs" section. previously defined at line:3,col:3. note that key names are case insensitive [syntax-check]
+test.yaml:6:3: key "test" is duplicated in "jobs" section. previously defined at line:3,col:3. note that key names are case insensitive [syntax-check]
   |
 6 |   TEST:
   |   ^~~~~